johannesnelson/johannesnelson.github.io/_projects/LLM_powered_plant_classifier.md

 {:toc}

 ## Demo App
 For demonstration purposes and ease-of-use, I made a runnable app that I am hosting on Streamlit.
+There are three options for running this app:

+1.)
+You can run the demo by clicking the "Run Demo" button.
+This will run a pre-loaded dataset of a few different plant-species combinations.
+2.)
+You can enter the scientific name of a species and a country of your choice and process these as a single entry.
+3.)
+You can upload your own CSV with a column for species and a column for country.

-You can see how it works by entering your own info as text, a CSV, or you can simply run the demo built into the app.
-The app can also be [accessed on Streamlit](https://llm-botanist.streamlit.app/).
-You can see the source code for everything on my [GitHub repo](https://github.com/johannesnelson/LLM_Botanist).
+The app can also be [accessed on Streamlit](https://llm-botanist.streamlit.app/) where you can see it full screen.
+You can see the source code for everything on my
+[GitHub repo](https://github.com/johannesnelson/LLM_Botanist).